HappyOcean/Full_Body_Photogrammetry/README.md

 Camera : Raspberry Pi Camera Module v2

-One of the Reconstruction results is here. https://skfb.ly/6NUVq
+One of Reconstruction results is here. https://skfb.ly/6NUVq
 Directly uploaded from RealityCapture.
 No modification in other 3D software.